indraniel/srasearch/README.md

 # SRASearch

-An NCBI Sequence Read Archive (SRA) upload management search utility.
+A NCBI Sequence Read Archive (SRA) upload management search utility.

-The (SRA) regularly provides a set of [batch telemetry file][2] for laboratories that submit data to its repository.
-The telemetry files can help correlate the data a submitter has sent with what the SRA has received and processed.
+The (SRA) a regularly updated set of [batch telemetry files][2] for laboratories that submit data to its repository.
+The telemetry files can help track the information submitter has sent from a given center with what the SRA has received and processed.

-This utility processes those telemetry files and presents that data through a "Google"-esque search interface.
+This utility processes these telemetry files and presents that data through a "Google"-esque search interface.

 ## BUILDING